 Provides coverage of the United States and the United Kingdom.
-Its valuable content is a strong complement to HeritageQuest Online.
-(Library use only)
+Its valuable content is a complement to HeritageQuest Online. (

 Use HeritageQuest Online to find your ancestors, trace their paths across America, and learn what life was like in the areas where they settled. (use this link to access from home | use this link for library only access)